Eddy Usage

 Drive Current Calibration

-_LDC_CALIBRATE_DRIVE_CURRENT - The printer will then move to the center position and lift the printhead away from the heatbed.
+- The printer will then move to the center position and raise the print head away from the heatbed

-- It will then automatically start the drive current calibration and save the results upon completion.
+- It will then automatically start the drive current calibration and save automatically upon completion

-- For multi-Z axis machines, after completing the height calibration, perform a leveling and then recalibrate the height (recommended).
+- For multi-Z axis machines, perform a leveling after height calibration, then recalibrate the height (recommended)

-- Before calibration, check that the heatbed is clear of debris and the nozzle is clean.
+- Before calibration, check that the heatbed is free of debris and the nozzle is clean

 -